-Hyperautomation was at the top of Gartner’s list of strategic technology trends for 2020.
+Hyperautomation was at the top of Gartner’s list of strategic technology trends for 2020, and again in 2021.

 And with good reason; as the adoption of automation is rapidly increasing, the technologies and tools available are simultaneously evolving and improving, setting the stage for a whole new era of automation – one that makes its potential in optimizing business processes and improving the lives of employees even greater.

 “Hyperautomation is an unavoidable market state” – Gartner

 But what is hyperautomation and why do businesses need to get on board with this trend?

 Read on to find out, and download our user guide to AI and automation or watch our on-demand webinar Hyperautomation: Bringing AI and Automation Together, to learn even more.